 - The headphones will completely disappear, leaving the listener totally immersed in the music!

 So which Lazuli cable is right for your headphones?
 The Lazuli, starting at $549 for a 2-meter length, is a good place to start to see if you like the “Lazuli” sound.
 The most popular model and a sweet spot in our product line is the Lazuli Reference, which starts at $999 for a 2-meter length.
 Most of our customers are quite happy with it for a long time.
-If you want a more extended top end, the Lazuli Ultra is the right choice.
+For more “laid-back” headphones like the Audeze LCD headphones, the silver in the Lazuli Reference Plus will add sparkles to the top frequencies.
+If you want an even more extended top end, the Lazuli Ultra is the right choice.
 But if you only want the best performance from your hi-end headphones, the Lazuli Nirvana will put you in audio heaven.

 Most importantly, to ensure that there is only one kind of Danacable customers – delighted ones – all Danacable products carry a 30-day money back guarantee (if you return the product within the 30-day period, you pay shipping both ways and the PayPal transaction fee on the refund).